MatthewTran22/CMPE133-Project-R.I.C.E/README.md

 How to setup:
 1. Place the dotenv containing your supabase url and supabase key into the flask-server directory
-2. In Git Bash Terminal, enter CMPE133-Project-R.I.C.E directory
+2. In Git Bash Terminal (for MacOS users just enter terminal), enter CMPE133-Project-R.I.C.E directory
 3. Split the terminal into two Git Bash terminals, terminal one enter client directory and terminal two enter flask-server directory
 4. In terminal one, execute the command npm start to run the front end code
 5. In terminal two, execute source RICE/bin/activate for Mac, RICE-win/scripts/activate for Windows